underscoreio/essential-scala/src/pages/intro/literals.md

 <div class="alert alert-info">
   **Java tip:** Although `nulls` are common in Java code, they are considered very bad practice in Scala.

   The main use of `null` in Java is to implement *optional* values that have some or no value at different points of a program's execution.
-However, `null` values cannot be checked by the compiler, which can lead to runtime errors in the form of `NullPointerExceptions`.
+However, `null` values cannot be checked by the compiler, leading to possible runtime errors in the form of `NullPointerExceptions`.

-  In Scala we have ways of defining optional values that are checked by the compiler.
+  In Scala we have the means to define optional values that *are* checked by the compiler.
 This removes the necessity of using `null`, making our programs much safer.
 We will learn about these later.
 </div>

-### Unit
+## Unit

 Unit, written `()`, is the Scala equivalent of Java's `void`.
 Unit is the result of expressions that evaluate to no interesting value, such as printing to standard output using `println`.
 The REPL doesn't print unit but we can ask for the type of an expression to see that unit is in fact the result of some expressions.